cauchyturing/kaggle_diabetic_RAM/README.md

 The example RAM generated from the neural networks on 128 and 256 pixel images area as below.
 ![levelRAM](https://www.dropbox.com/s/8nc89ovymsn0f49/levelRAM.png?dl=1)

-For the mild-conditioned patients, RAM learned to dis- cover the narrowing of the retinal arteries associated with reduced retinal blood flow (Figure (d)), where the vessel shows dark red.
+For the mild-conditioned patients, RAM learned to discover the narrowing of the retinal arteries associated with reduced retinal blood flow (Figure (d)), where the vessel shows dark red.
 The dysfunction of the neurons of the inner retina, followed in later stages (moderate) by changes in the